 the iota project

-Defend a tropical neon-punk city as you seek out and destroy enemy forces.
+Together, you must defend a tropical neon-punk city as you seek out and destroy enemy forces.

 Upon switching to Unreal Engine, we gave our artists a challenge: create an environment viewable in virtual reality.